You had something to hide

 *The battle of the innner soul, and the outer flesh, that only very few people will "get".

 I take a loosely spiritual meaning to this song.
 Mainly about innocence, (Ability to love like chidren) and people whom try to maintain it by being true to soul, (hence innocense) will usually be the ones left to "face consequence" after "delivering the proof" of their "Policy of truth".
-It's also a warning, about not hiding such deep truths from most people's eyes.
+It's also a warning, about* hiding such deep truths from most people's eyes.
 "Problems multiply".
 And the spiritual part, to me, comes in with the "Never again, is what you swore, the time before", because I tend to think of that as something of a prayer to God or a higher being, about being in the same "life-situation again".
-(Questioning something above us, WHY)Maybe one explanation of loving people's re-current loss.
+(Questioning something above us, why)Maybe one explanation of loving people's re-current loss.
 Same as "why good guys finish last" kind of thing.
-Maybe? *Or until this song hits them home...innocent hearts (pure) are not very popular currently, so careful what ya show, and most people see.
+Maybe? *Or until this song hits them home.
+Innocent hearts (pure) are not very popular currently, so careful what ya show, and most people see.

 *The battle of the innner soul, and the outer flesh, that only very few people will "get".